 - How are enterprises seeking to protect their data while adopting digital transformation technologies?

 - What impact does EU legislation have on global firms?

-Accenture plc, Actifio, Inc., Amazon Web Services, Inc., Arcserve, LLC, Atos S.A., BT Group plc, Blackberry Ltd., Box, Inc., CipherCloud, Inc., Cisco Systems, Inc., Clearswift Ltd, CommVault Systems, Inc., Dell EMC, Deloitte LLP, Deutsche Telekom AG, Digital Guardian, Inc., Dropbox Inc., Ernst & Young, FireEye, Inc., Forcepoint LLC, Fortinet, Inc., Fujitsu Limited, Gemalto N.V., Ghostery Inc., Google Inc., HP Inc., Hewlett Packard Enterprise, IBM, KPMG International, Kaspersky Lab ZAO, McAfee LLC, Microsoft Corporation, NetApp, Inc., Palo Alto Networks, Inc., PricewaterhouseCoopers LLP, Samsung, Skyhigh Networks Inc., Sophos Plc, Symantec Corporation, Syncplicity Inc., Telefonica S.A., Thales SA, Trend Micro Incorporated, VMware, Inc., Varonis Systems Inc., Veritas AG
+Accenture plc, Actifio, Inc., Amazon.com Inc., Arcserve, LLC, Atos S.A., BT Group plc, Blackberry Ltd., Box, Inc., CipherCloud, Inc., Cisco Systems, Inc., Clearswift Ltd., Commvault Systems, Inc., Dell EMC, Dell Inc., Deloitte LLP, Deutsche Telekom AG, Dropbox Inc., Ernst & Young, FireEye, Inc., Fortinet, Inc., Fujitsu Limited, Gemalto N.V., Ghostery Inc., Google Inc., HP Inc., Hewlett Packard Enterprise, IBM, Intel Corporation, KPMG International, Kaspersky Lab, Inc., Microsoft Corporation, NetApp, Inc., Palo Alto Networks, Inc., PricewaterhouseCoopers LLP, Samsung, Skyhigh Networks Inc., Sophos Plc, Symantec Corporation, Syncplicity Inc., Telefonica S.A., Thales SA, Trend Micro Incorporated, VMware, Inc., Varonis Systems Inc., Veritas AG